temken/raytracer/README.md

 - [ ] Increasing the resolution sometimes seems to widen the field of view and vice versa
 - [ ] Test and debug the image class, import/export a file.
 Ensure that the image has the same orientation.
 - [ ] Debug the rectangle/ box classes.
 There is something off with the dimensions.
 This is related to the previous point potentially.
+  - [ ] Check the brick scene.
+The texture orientation is different for each wall.
+It might have to do with the fact that the normals are aligned with an axis -> Swap x,y of the rectangle.

 Other ideas:

 - Define trajectories that the camera can follow (time dependence is already ).
-- We could also make the scene itself time-dependent (e.g. moving light sources, objects, etc).
-Planets passing around the sun would be fun.
-- Objects just need their own velocity, rate-of-turn and angular momentum around the z axis
 - Enable background gradients/images.
 - Preview images in the terminal
-- Make a UI with qt to show the scene and camera, move stuff, render quick images.
+- Make a UI with qt or imgui to show the scene and camera, move stuff, render quick images.
 Simple UI to have some interactive fun.

 ## General notes